General Guidelines

 - Participate in discussions so that you have a say in important matters.

 - Let us know when you will be inactive so that exceptions can be made.
+Use the #break channel in Discord.

 - If you will be inactive for a long time, you may temporarily leave the staff team; we will work with you to re-add you to the team when you’re back.